 Dental crowns can be a great option for patients who are looking to prevent oral health issues like tooth decay.
 They can also help improve a patient's quality of life by allowing them to enjoy their favorite foods again.

 Dental bridges are a device used to replace missing teeth with artificial teeth that are supported by crowns.
 A bridge spans the space between two remaining teeth or dental implants and is cemented in place.
 Dental bridges are great because they not only improve the appearance of your smile but also prevent remaining teeth from drifting out of position.

 Tooth decay is very common.
 It can occur at any age but most often affects children and teenagers.

 Tooth-colored fillings are the best option for repairing decayed teeth.
 These fillings blend seamlessly with your natural teeth, making them nearly invisible.

 Root canal treatment is necessary when the pulp (nerve) of a tooth becomes inflamed.
 This can occur for a variety of reasons, but the most common is a deep cavity or crack that allows bacteria to reach the pulp.
 It can cause pain, especially when biting down or chewing.

 The root canal treatment involves removing the diseased pulp and sterilizing the inside of the tooth.
 Then, the canal (which contains the pulp) is filled and sealed.
 Finally, a crown is placed over the tooth to restore its function and appearance.

 At Biltmore Commons Dental Care, we strive to provide each of our patients with a positive and relaxing experience.
-If you're ready to experience the best dental care, please contact us at (602) 249-2227 or visit us at 1277 E Missouri Ave Ste 217 Phoenix, AZ 85014.
+If you're ready to experience the best dental care, please contact dentist in Phoenix, AZ at (602) 249-2227 or visit us at 1277 E Missouri Ave Ste 217 Phoenix, AZ 85014.